Liz Edgar

-Liz Edgar (née Broome; 28 April 1943 – 25 April 2020) was a British international showjumper and board director of British Showjumping.
+Elizabeth McPherson Edgar (née Broome; 28 April 1943 – 25 April 2020) was a British international showjumper and board director of British Showjumping.

 Family

 She was the younger sister of David Broome and was originally from Monmouthshire.
 Her father was a keen showjumper.

 Competitive career

 She first competed in the Horse of the Year Show at the age of twelve, at the age of seventeen she won the Young Rider Championships and won them again the following year.
 She won the Queen Elizabeth Cup five times, a record that still stood at the time of her death.
 She was the first woman to win the Aachen Grand Prix in 1980.

 She had great success with the chestnut Everest Forever with whom she won three of her Queen Elizabeth cups, the Aachen Grand Prix, the 1981 European Championships in Munich and riding on the Nations Cup team in the Dublin Horse Show in 1985.